subhajitdas1999/MyDAO/README.md

 # MyDAO
 This DAO contract , where anyone can become a Investor.
-Investor has the ability to create a proposal , and vote for it .Only admin

-of the DAO has the ability to execute a proposal after all the requirements met .
+Investor has the ability to create a proposal , and vote for it .Only admin of the DAO has the ability to execute a proposal after all the requirements met .

-Admin or investor should have a certain amount of share tokens ,to vote for a proposal (see MyDAOHelper.sol) .Every proposal has voting

-time period, which is 1 week (604800 seconds) , in which every investor can vote with their respective share amount .Every proposal

-should need the quorum 40%  for execution.
+Admin or investor should have a certain amount of share tokens ,to vote for a proposal (see MyDAOHelper.sol) .Every proposal has voting time period, which is 1 week (604800 seconds) , in which every investor can vote with their respective share amount .Every proposal should have the quorum 40% for execution.
 An Investor can redeem his share percent and get back his investment.

 PRICE OF SINGLE TOKEN = 10000000 wei